M25 Annual Conference 2025 – Shaping the future. *Event registration now closed*

 5. Your Space or Mine?
 Working collaboratively with Estates & Facilities on future space development

-Regina Everett, Assistant Chief Operating Officer & Director of Library, Archives and Learning Services at the University of East London and Tim Wales, University Librarian, Cranfield University
+Regina Everitt, Assistant Chief Operating Officer & Director of Library, Archives and Learning Services at the University of East London and Tim Wales, University Librarian, Cranfield University

 6.The Library as a Catalyst for AI Literacy: Strengthening Communities of Practice in Higher Education